meghakanavi/test_repo/github_rtd/solidfire/docs/source/sf_user_account.rst

     apply()

         This function checks if user account exists or not.
-If exists, then deletes the duplicate user account if does not exists, then creates an user account based on type of the user
+If exists, then deletes the duplicate user account if does not exists, then creates an user account based on type of the user.

     create_cluster_user()